 Extraordinary value items* should be carried with you during a move.
 Items considered to be of extraordinary value are any article that is irreplaceable, sentimentally valuable to you, or expensive.
-These articles include jewelry, money, photographs, antiques and stamp collections.
+These articles include jewelry, money, photographs, antiques, and stamp collections.
 Additionally, we recommend that you pack all important documents yourself and not move them with the rest of your household goods.
 We know loosing these items will cause stress and we want to assure their safety at all times and that is why we recommend you move them your self.

 However, extraordinary valued items can be included in your shipment, if you follow these simple steps.